starkfell/starkfell.github.io/_posts/2016-11-24-continuous-deployment-to-nano-server-in-azure-p2.md

 Make sure you are following the instructions below on a host running Windows 8.1 and higher or Windows Server 2016 RTM.
 Additionally, make sure you have
 Co-Administrator or an Azure Organizational Account with access to an existing Azure Subsciption.

+# Add the .NET Application to your GitHub Repository

 # Deploy a new Runbook to the Azure Automation Account

 The Runbook that we will be deploying to the Azure Automation Account can be